Masynchin/Tricks/scala.md

   }
 ~~~

-Second, let's notice that we use `max`, but only in case of non-empty list.
-We should check this explicitly because `max` fails with exception when there is no elements in collection.
+But we can't do the same with `max`.
+That's because `max` raises an exception when there is no elements in collection.
 So, `max` should be used in case of non-empty collections, which is not our case.
 Our case is [`maxOption`](https://dotty.epfl.ch/api/scala/collection/IterableOnceOps.html#maxOption-fffff45e), which handles the case of empty collections not by throwing exception, but rather returing `Option`.

 ~~~scala
 private def lastId(updates: List[Update]): Option[Long] =